Main One

 The Main One Cable is a submarine communications cable stretching from Portugal to South Africa with landings along the route in various west African countries.
 On April 28, 2008, it was announced that Main Street Technologies has awarded a turnkey supply contract for the Main One Cable System to Tyco Telecommunications.

 The cable system spans 14,000 km and provides additional capacity for international and Internet connectivity to countries between Portugal and South Africa on the west coast of Africa.
 The submarine cable project was designed in two phases, both of which were scheduled for completion in May 2010.
 The dual fiber pair, 1.28-Tbit/s, DWDM project connects Nigeria, Ghana, and Portugal in Phase 1 with onward connectivity through Portugal to Europe, Asia and the Americas.
 The Phase 1 cable system spans 6,900 kilometres.
 Additional connectivity extending to Angola and South Africa occurred in the second phase of the project.

 Main One provides international capacity into a region that has experienced explosive growth in tele-density in recent years, but which remains constrained with respect to access to international cable capacity for global connectivity.
 The system is being developed by Main Street Technologies headquartered in Lagos.
 An October 10, 2008 press release states that the desk top study and engineering for the system has been completed.
-On July 22, 2010 the cable was launched.
+On July 22, 2010, the cable was launched.
 MainOne also owns a data centre subsidiary, MDXi which builds and operates Tier III data centres across West Africa.

 Project management and engineering for the cable system has been contracted to specialist undersea consulting firm, Pioneer Consulting.

+The Chief Executive Officer of Main One is Funke Opeke.